 - 1. The student will complete the rotation pre-assignments prior to each rotation and develop personal goals before beginning each rotation. - 2.
 The preceptor and student will meet as needed to discuss the student's performance and progress. - 3.
 The Program Director and student will meet throughout the rotation to discuss the student's performance and progress. - 4.
 At the end of each rotation, students will complete a self-assessment form, evaluation of preceptor form and site evaluation form.
 These will be turned into the Program Director. - 5.
 Written evaluations will be completed by the primary preceptor for each rotation including Clinical/MNT (LTC, Acute and Renal), Hospital Foodservice Systems, School Foodservice Systems, Women, Infants and Children (WIC), as well as any rotations longer than one week in length.
 Once reviewed with the student, evaluations will be kept in the student's file by the Program Director. - 6.
 The following assessment tools will be used: - a.
 Clinical Rotation Supervised Practice Evaluation Form, - b.
-Long-term Care Rotation Supervised Practice Evaluation Form, - c.
-Women, Infants, and Children (WIC) Rotation Supervised Practice Evaluation Form, - d.
-Self-select Rotation Supervised Practice Evaluation Form and - e.
-Food Service Rotation Supervised Practice Evaluation Form (School and Hospital) - 7.
-The student is required to meet all required supervised hours, learning experiences and performance standards to receive a certificate of completion.
+Women, Infants, and Children (WIC) Community Rotation Supervised Practice Evaluation Form, - c.
+Food Service Rotation Supervised Practice Evaluation Form (School and Hospital) - d.
+Specialty Rotation Supervised Practice Evaluation Form